brentp/excord/README.md

 indicators of structural variation.
 It also outputs reference depth.

-The output of excord is used as input to [https://github.com/ryanlayer/stix](stix SV index).
+The output of excord is used as input to [stix SV index](https://github.com/ryanlayer/stix)

 ## usage